The Key to Apple's Success: If You Make It Easy, They Will Come

 That's because until then just about every computer company completely ignored consumers who wanted something simple, something that would get them online so they could do email.

-Sure, in 1994 Compaq had their all-in-one Presario 500 series, and Apple had its Performa 500 and 5x00 series, but these were marketed as "multimedia computers" - basically computers that could do anything and everything you and your family wanted.
+Sure, in 1994 Compaq had their all-in-one Presario 500 series, and Apple had its Performa 500 and 5000 series, but these were marketed as “multimedia computers” – basically computers that could do anything and everything you and your family wanted.
 Both Compaq and Apple put a whole bunch of expansion ports and add-on slots in these machines, and, like all the other computers out in 1995, they were ugly.

-marketed as "Step one: Plug it in.
+The iMac was a newer variation of the multimedia computer, but it was marketed differently.
+It was marketed as “Step one: Plug it in.
 Step two: Turn it on.
-Step
+Step three: There is no step three!”

 This was exactly the machine that the computer-intimidated needed in 1998.